A Rainbow in Deep Network Black Boxes: Rainbow networks

 where we have made explicit the factor $d_1\pinv$ coming from our choice of normalization.
 Since the rows $w_i$ are independent and identically distributed, the law of large numbers implies that when the width $d_1$ goes to infinity, this empirical kernel has a mean-square convergence to the asymptotic kernel

-This convergence means that even though $\hat \varphi$ is random, its geometry (as described by the resulting kernel) is asymptotically deterministic.
-As we will see, this imposes that random fluctuations of $\hat\varphi(x)$ are reduced to rotations.
+This convergence means that even though $\hat \varphi$ is random, its kernel is asymptotically deterministic.
+As we will see, this imposes that random fluctuations of $\hat\varphi(x)$ are reduced to rotations in the large $d_1$ limit.